-Department of Educational Psychology 6-102 Education North University of Alberta Edmonton, Alberta T6G 2G5 E-mail: rob.short@ualberta.ca Fax: (780) 492-1318 www.education.ualberta.ca/department/edpsych
+Department of Educational Psychology 6-102 Education North University of Alberta Edmonton, Alberta T6G 2G5 E-mail: rob.short@ualberta.ca Fax: (780) 492-1318 www.ualberta.ca/~edpsych specializations: learning, development, and assessment; counselling psychology; school psychology; instructional technology; special education; and teaching English as a second language (TESL).
+Included in the special education program are two separate programs: one in deafness studies and the general program focusing on mild to severe disabilities.

-The Department offers programs leading to the degree of PhD in the following specializations: learning, development, and assessment; counselling and school psychology; and special education.
-Programs leading to the degree of MEd are offered in the following specializations: learning, development, and assessment; counselling and school psychology; instructional technology; special education; and teaching English as a second language (TESL).
-Included in the special education program are two separate programs: one in deafness studies and the general program focusing on mild to moderate disabilities.
+The Department offers programs leading to the degree of PhD in the following specializations: learning, development, and assessment; counselling psychology (CPA accredited); school psychology; and special education.
+Programs leading to the degree of MEd are offered in the following

 Two separate programs are included in the learning, development, and assessment area: measurement and evaluation, and a program focusing on learning and development.
 A course-based program with a specialization in school counselling is also offered by the Department.
 Applicants following this program are selected based on their potential to serve as school counsellors.
 The instructional technology program is designed for professionals holding an approved four-year degree in education or related field with a successful career background.
-The MEd and PhD programs are designed to provide specialized education and training for teachers, administrators, consultants, psychologists, professors, research personnel, and others requiring specialized training in the program areas.
+The MEd and PhD programs are designed to provide specialized education and training for teachers, administrators, consultants, psychologists, academics, research personnel, and others requiring specialized training in the program areas.
 Normally, a student's graduate program includes a combination of professional and research graduate-level courses offered by the Department, the Faculty of Education and other Departments and Faculties in the University.

-The Department's minimum admission requirements are a four-year undergraduate degree with a minimum average of 6.5 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or an equivalent qualification from a recognized institution, and a TOEFL score of 560 where applicable (see §173.2.3).
+The Department's minimum admission requirements are a four-year undergraduate degree with a minimum grade point average of 3.0 in the last two years of undergraduate work (or graduate work) at the University of Alberta, or an equivalent qualification from a recognized institution, and a TOEFL score of 560 (220 computer-based) where applicable (see §173.2.3).
+For details on alternate methods of assessing English skills, see §173.2.3.

-The TESL program requires a TOEFL of 580 and a TSE score of 50 for individuals whose first language is not English.
+The TESL program requires a TOEFL score of 580 (237 computer-based) and a TSE score of 50 for individuals whose first language is not English.
 More details concerning admission requirements, including prerequisite courses, within each area may be found in the Department's Graduate Brochure.